zzeoZheng/HiCroPL/README.md

 ## Acknowledgements

 Our code is based on [Co-CoOp, CoOp](https://github.com/KaiyangZhou/CoOp) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning).
 We thank the authors for releasing their code.
-If you use our model and code, please consider citing these works as well.
+If you use our code, please consider citing these works as well.